jtdowney/vimux-cargo/README.md

 ## Usage

-This plugin assumes you have a module named `test` in the current file and that modules are not nested.
+This plugin assumes you have a module named `tests` in the current file and that modules are not nested.

 Add this to your .vimrc or inside .vim/ftplugin/rust.vim if you want only use